jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Scaler

 The Scaler is part of the CPAB responsible for interfacing with the K8s API.
-This part is able to take in a target replica count and a K8s resource details and then interface with the K8s API to cause the resource to scale to the target replica count provided.
-This uses standard K8s scaling endpoints for setting replica counts.

-The Scaler is part of the CPAB responsible for interfacing with the K8s API.
 This part is provided a target replica count and the details of a K8s resource, with this information it makes a request to the K8s Scaling API to target the